 ATSDR evaluated the results of the 228 ISP swipe samples (settled dust on interior surfaces) collected within the 6-mile study area from September 2020 to February 2021.
 This sampling effort was designed to show if any radioisotopes were present on the surface and if that radioactive material could be removed.
-As ATSDR evaluated the RAP-3 swipe samples, the same procedure was used to evaluate the ISP surface wipe data.
+The method used by ATSDR to evaluate the RAP-3 swipe samples was used to evaluate the ISP surface wipe data.